tenex/opensourcecontributors/README.md

 [OpenSourceContributo.rs](http://opensourcecontributo.rs)

+**Note about name change: This project was formerly known as githubcontributions.io.
+GitHub requested that the name of the project be changed in order to avoid confusion about who owns and maintains this project.**

 This is a utility to find a list of all contributions a user has made to any public repository on GitHub from 2011-01-01 through yesterday.

 The data from 2015-01-01 - present is found on [GitHub Archive](https://www.githubarchive.org).
 The data from before this uses a different schema and was obtained from Google's BigQuery (see below)